-Does your website work for the Vinzite press and analysts that visit?
-How much time and money does your company spend promoting your website, business, services, technologies, and products to the world?
+Does your website work for the Vinzite press and analysts who visit?
+How much time and money does your company spend promoting your website, business, services, technologies, and products worldwide?
 What happens when an editor comes to your website and tries to find information?
-Can they find what they need, or instead, do they click away, instead of going to one of your competitors’ websites to get the info they need?
-Over my 25-year career as a journalist and PR consultant, I have seen many sites that did not work for the press.
-Wearing my writer hat, I have experienced too many places that made me turn away in frustration, unable to find the information that I needed Our Planetary.
+Can they find what they need, or do they click away instead of going to one of your competitor’s websites to get the info they need?
+Over my 25-year career as a journalist and PR consultant, I have seen many sites that did not work for the Press.
+Wearing my writer hat, I have experienced too many places that made me turn away in frustration, unable to find the information I needed, Our Planetary.

 Online business to release Press.

-Press Releases – O want to include links to your press releases and announcements.
+Press Releases – You must include links to your press releases and announcements.
 However, make sure the list is up to date.
-As soon as the release goes out, make sure it is also upon your website.
+As soon as the release goes out, ensure it is also on your website.

 Please don’t require an editor to fill out a contact form to retrieve your press releases.
-Not only does an editor not have the time for that, but they will also probably give you a fake name and phone number anyhow.
-I have heard marketing folk say that they don’t want the competition to access the press releases.
-If you have distributed the press releases and got some coverage (which is the whole point of PR), those releases and info should already be available on the web anyhow.
+Not only does an editor not have the time for that, but they will also probably give you a fake name and phone number.
+I have heard marketing folk say they don’t want the competition to access the press releases.
+If you have distributed the press releases and got some coverage (which is the whole point of PR), those releases and info should be available on the web.

 PR Contacts

 This is important.
-Make sure that someone is available to answer the emails or pick up the phone for the press contact.
-I have seen companies that list a press contact email or phone number which goes to an answering machine somewhere that only gets checked once a week or so.
+Ensure that someone can answer the emails or pick up the phone for the press contact.
+I have seen companies that list a press contact email or phone number, which goes to an answering machine somewhere that only gets checked once a week.
 For good PR, you need to be responsive.
 If an editor or writer calls, you should be able to respond within 24 hours or less.
-And, this is important; if the editor asks for some info or a document that is not readily available, answer back, tell them that you got the inquiry and that you are working on it.
+And this is important; if the editor asks for some info or a document that is not readily available, answer back and tell them that you got the inquiry and tre working on it.
 Don’t leave them wondering if anyone is at home.

 This is especially important for companies that use a pr@ address on their website.
 As part of the contact area, and maybe on other pages, provide an RSS link and News Links so that the editors can sign up and get automatic updates to the press room and recent press releases.
-Also, give an editor sign-up form to enable editors, writers, analysts can sign up to receive updates and new press releases.
+Also, give an editor sign-up form to enable editors, writers, and analysts to sign up for updates and new press releases.

 READ ALSO :